peggyandjoe/ericjwdchen.github.io/_posts/2014-08-24-taylor-swifts-new-direction.md

 >Counter all your quick remarks <br>
 >Like passing notes in secrecy

 Those short little moments full of feeling and depth. *I* was a part of Taylor's life.
 I knew her breakups, her friends, her loneliness.
-I knew about [her freshman year crush on that guy named Drew](www.youtube.com/watch?v=xKCek6_dB0M).
+I knew about [her freshman year crush on that guy named Drew][freshman crush].

 Taylor was so transparent.
 She could match the massive appeal of [Katy Perry](https://www.youtube.com/watch?v=F57P9C4SAW4) while writing about [one, single guy](https://www.youtube.com/watch?v=Y28pUGkk9vc).